 Cheddar Cheese – shredded sharp cheddar cheese is my choice for these mashed potato muffins, but you can certainly experiment with any cheese you like.

 Sour Cream – sour cream in the muffins makes them moist and flavourful.
-If you don’t have sour cream on hand, replace with plain yogurt or a bit of additional milk or light cream.
+If you don’t have sour cream on hand, replace it with plain yogurt or a bit of additional milk or light cream.

-Green Onion – this is really optional, but it does add nice flavour, colour and texture.
+Green Onion – this is optional, but it does add nice flavour, colour and texture.
 Chives would also work here.
 That said, if you aren’t a fan or don’t have green onion or chives on hand, you can easily omit.

 Variations